In this lesson, you will learn how to implement a MySQL connection pool in Python. Also, learn the benefits of using connection pooling.

 Change Configuration parameters for connections in the pool

-When this method is called pool configuration is overridden, and any new connection requested from a connection pool start using the new parameters mentioned in
+When this method is called pool configuration is overridden, any new connection requested from a connection pool starts using the new parameters mentioned in the MySQLConnectionPool.set_config() method.

-already running connection have no impact.
+Already running connections have no impact.
 Now, Let see how to use the pooled connection instance.

 Manage pooled connection instance